Lemmana/csharp_console/README.md

 ## Overview
 The Lemmana API gives you access to a set of secure data extraction features for use in your own applications such as document upload, classification and entity extraction/management and document deletion/management.
 It is a RESTful service and it is organized around the main resources used in the Lemmana web interface.
-Before you continue, you should obtain a Lemmana account that you can test the API against.
-See the following for further information: http://lemmana.com.
-This application uses an API key that you can obtain by signing into your account on https://api.lemmana.com and navigating to your account page.
-Paste the key into the token variable in Program.cs.
-The token must be sent with all requests to the API.
-The use of the token provides a stateless RESTful approach.

 The sample application is intended to demonstrate the basic usage of the Lemmana REST service.
 It can be used as the basis for building further calls into Lemmana and for use in your applications.

 Please Note: The sample application is intended as a guide to get you started.
 Any production usage will need to be tested and supported by the implementing systems integrator.
 Lemmana is not responsible for management and usage of your client code.